lidl/xtank/README.md

 ### Linux notes

 The code is expected to work fairly well on a modern-ish Linux system.
-The code was compiled and tested on a Centos-7 installation, installed into a virtual machine.
+The code has been compiled and tested on 64bit virtual machines, running Centos-7 and Ubuntu 16.04.02.

+#### Centos notes

-The 'libX11-devel' package had to be added to a standward install,
+The 'libX11-devel' package had to be added to a standard install.
-via:

     sudo yum install -y libX11-devel

+#### Ubuntu Linux notes

+A few utilities needed to be installed on top of a 'server only' installation.

+    sudo apt install -y make gcc flex libx11-6 libx11-dev

 ### Other systems